-Working across 6 Charity teams, a team member will introduce a ready set-up tablet to one known older client and help them perform the basic functions including accessing video tools, email, social media, financial banking tool, supermarket online shopping, and search engines.
+Working across 6 Charity teams, a staff member will introduce a ready set-up tablet to one known older client and help them perform the basic functions including accessing video tools, email, social media, financial banking tool, supermarket online shopping, and search engines.

 The four areas we will be aiming to cover during the tablet loan period are:

 This will be tailored and prioritised to suit the individual and their ambitions

 Our tablet loan scheme will be tested with a small number of our existing clients from across our existing services and the programme will be refined as we learn from them what works and what does not.